 Sue: That’s a great stunt.
-Doctor Who is obsessed with fire at the moment.
+Doctor Who is completely obsessed with fire at the moment.

-George escapes from his room but he abducts Nyssa by mistake.
+George escapes from his room and abducts Nyssa by mistake.

 Sue: It’s The Hunchback of Notre Dame meets Agatha Christie meets Downton Abbey meets Doctor Who meets The Antiques Roadshow meets…

-Down on the ground, Lady Cranleigh has turned into an exposition machine.
+Meanwhile, down on the ground, Lady Cranleigh transforms into a human exposition machine.

 Sue: Isn’t it a bit cruel to have a man with no tongue guarded by a man with a really big one?
 No wonder he’s mad.

-Sue: I want to feel sorry for him but he’s a serial killer, so it’s difficult.
-I’m not very happy with the implication that a deformity turns you into a deranged psychopath, either.
-It doesn’t feel right; I don’t like it.
+Sue: I want to feel sorry for him, but he’s a serial killer, so it’s quite difficult.
+And I’m not very happy with the implication that a deformity automatically turns you into a deranged psychopath, either.
+It doesn’t feel right to me.
+I don’t like it.

-The Doctor tells George that he has the wrong girl.
+The Doctor tells George he has the wrong girl.